wcasper/math207spring2024/_topics/003-separable-equations.md

 for certain functions $$h(y)$$.
 In other words, they are invariant under certain transformations that don't change the $$x$$ variable but rearrrange the $$y$$ variable.
-Geometrically, we can think of this as rescaling in the $$y$$-direction in a non-uniform way where we squash some parts and expand others.
+Geometrically, we can think of this as **non-uniform rescaling** in the $$y$$-direction, where we squash some parts and expand others.

 **Example:**